 Mobile takes pride in being a welcoming city for resettled refugees and other displaced individuals.
 They often arrive with minimal possessions and limited English.
 At best, they may know a few neighbors or acquaintances from their home country, but they are largely alone as they adapt to a new culture.

 These newer residents of Mobile often feel isolated and afraid.
 They’ve survived so much and want to take advantage of their opportunity.
-To support them, Dwell builds relationships between the people of Mobile and these refugees.
-Through our special events and regular programs, the Dwell family is there as they create a new home.
+To support them, DWELL builds relationships between the people of Mobile and these refugees.
+Through our special events and regular programs, the DWELL family is there as they create a new home.

 Mission